Shookapic/MyHunter/README.md

 # MyHunter :duck:

 The goal of this project was to recreate the game Duck-Hunt in C using the CSFML library.
+This projetc was made in only one week.

 How to play :